Made even better by the stunned look between Batman and Catwoman before he says it.

 Jaime fawning over Huntress is his funniest non-suit related moment.

-This troper can't decide whether or not this one was intentional, but: in the Sherlock Holmes episode, Holmes' detective skills were more-or-less reduced to an Informed Ability.
+In the Sherlock Holmes episode, Holmes' detective skills were more-or-less reduced to an Informed Ability.
 So in the sword-fight with Craddock, he brags that his reflexes are just as sharp as his mind... and is soundly walloped seconds later, after looking at his sword in confusion◊.

 It's probably not intentional; Craddock hits so hard he was checking his sword for damage.
 Still funny if you imagine his internal monologue.
 "This guys going to be a tough custo—OW!
 Jeez, is my sword okay?
 Did he hurt you, Baby?"